SebasNadu/kotlin-lotto/README.md

     - [x] Please enter the purchase amount.
     - [x] Please enter last week’s winning numbers.
     - [x] Please enter the bonus number.
+    - [ ] Enter the number of manual tickets to purchase.
+    - [ ] Enter the numbers for manual tickets.

 ### OutputView